What is a Psych Independent Medical Examination (“IME“)?

 By Sanjay Adhia, M.D.

-An IME is a face-to-face examination.
-A medico-legal IME is very different from a clinical exam.
-One is performed to treat a patient and establishes a doctor-patient confidentiality requirement.
+Whether face-to-face or video, a medico-legal IME is very different from a clinical exam.
+One is performed to treat a patient and establishes doctor-patient confidentiality.
 In a lawsuit, however, the IME is used to evaluate an examinee, usually a plaintiff or defendant, and provide a medico-legal opinion.
 There is no doctor-patient relationship and confidentiality is limited.

 What is an IME?

-IME stands for Independent Medical Examination or Independent Medical Evaluation (the same thing).
+IME stands for Independent Medical Examination or Independent Medical Evaluation.
 An IME is a medical exam conducted by a third-party, unbiased physician.
 An IME is conducted for an attorney, employer, insurance company, government agency or other entity.
-The IME is objective and not for purposes of medical treatment.
+The IME is objective, and not for purposes of medical treatment.

 Why can’t the treating physician perform the IME?